2014 Enhanced I/M Program Annual Report

 Downloadable report PDF (1.47 MB, 29 pgs)

 Downloadable report appendices PDF (4.69 MB, 46 pgs)

-The New York State Departments of Environmental Conservation (DEC) and Motor Vehicles (DMV) jointly administer New York State's motor vehicle Inspection and Maintenance (I/M) programs.
-This report reflects the Departments' coordinated efforts to fulfill federal I/M reporting requirements under 40 CFR Section 51.366 for Calendar Year 2012.
+The New York State Department of Environmental Conservation (DEC) and Department of Motor Vehicles (DMV) jointly administer New York State's motor vehicle Inspection and Maintenance (I/M) programs.
+This report reflects the Departments' coordinated efforts to fulfill federal I/M reporting requirements under 40 CFR Section 51.366.

 Pursuant to a Consent Order filed on September 6, 1977, all yellow medallion taxi cabs under the jurisdiction of the New York City Taxi and Limousine Commission (T&LC) are required to receive three emissions inspections per year.
 Beginning in December 2003, the T&LC commenced mandatory OBDII inspections at their centralized test-only Woodside (Queens) facility for their applicable taxi fleet.
 Beginning in 2010, additional "For-Hire" vehicles became subject to mandatory OBDII inspections at the Woodside facility.
-During Calendar Year 2012, T&LC completed 89,573 OBDII inspections (initial and re-inspections) for 38,600 distinct vehicles (27,594 LDVs and 11,006 LDTs).
+During Calendar Year 2014, T&LC completed 111,682 OBDII inspections (initial and re-inspections) for 50,809 distinct vehicles (34,836 LDVs, 15,973 LDTs).

-1 The DMV registration database was screened to remove registration types (i.e., trailers, motorcycles, ATVs, boats, locomotives, etc.) not applicable to emissions inspection requirements.
-Additional discussion can be found within Sections 1.A and 1.B, and Appendices A and E.
+2 The DMV registration file was screened to remove registration classes not subject to emissions inspections (i.e., trailers, motorcycles, ATVs, boats, locomotives, etc.).
+Additional discussion can be found within Sections 1.A and 1.B, and Appendices A (Table A-1), E, and F.